 Installation SiteThe fire pot must be freestanding, although it may be positioned within an existing fireplace, if it is high and wide enough to accommodate at least one length of flue (500mm) or an elbow.
 The existing masonry chimney should be blocked off with a heat resistant board to prevent heat loss and ensure adequate heating of the room, as well as proper draw.

 A base of durable material is essential for the pot, unless it is placed on tiles.
 If the pot is going to be placed on wood or laminate then it needs a base.
-A plinth looks best at a height of about 300mm above floor level and the plinth should extend at least 1000mm in the front, and 200mm on either side or a 1400mm radius for a round plinth.
+A plinth looks best at a height of about 300mm above floor level and the plinth should extend at least 1000mm in the front, and 200mm on either side or a 1400mm diameter for a round plinth.
 Your plinth can be made from bricks, cement, fireproof glass or tiles.
 A glass mosaic plinth looks beautiful, or a marble/granite slab, however this will require a stand.
 The fire pot should be positioned about 1000mm from the nearest furniture.
 Choices of locally-made wrought-iron stands are available to elevate your pot.
 A fire screen is also recommended to catch sparks, but it is not necessary.
 A sacrificial rug, animal skin or woollen carpet can also be placed in front of the mouth (about 500mm away) to catch any flying sparks.

 Installation of Your Pot

 Please ensure your plinth/base is built, in position and dry before installing your pot.